kaelynj/sanctuary-amongst-the-stars/docs/game-mechanics/the-mesh/ais-and-muses.md

 - Run audio through an online, real-time language translation service
 - Put you in privacy mode and proactively stealth your wireless signal
 - Track people for you
-- Anticipate your needs and pre-empt your requests
+- Anticipate your needs and preempt your requests
 - Monitor your health (via medichines) and the status of ware/gear.
 - Summon help if something happens to you.